esonderegger/fecfile/README.md

 ``line_num`` is optional and is used for debugging.
 If an error or warning is encountered, whatever is passed in to ``line_num`` will be included in the error/warning message.
+Normally the line number of the input file will be passed in, so that the user is shown the error and the line number in the original file that triggered the error.

 <h3 id="fecfile.from_http">from_http</h3>

 ```
 from_http(file_number, options={})
 ```
-Utility method for getting a parsed Python representation of an FEC filing when you don't already have it on your computer.
-This method takes either a ``str`` or ``int`` as a ``file_number`` and requests it from the ``docquery.fec.gov`` server, then parses the response.
+Utility method for retrieving a parsed Python representation of an FEC filing when it is not available as a local file.
+This method takes either a ``str`` or ``int`` as a ``file_number`` and requests the corresponding filing from the ``docquery.fec.gov`` server.
+It returns the parsed response.

 See [above](#fecfile.loads) for how documentation on how to use the optional ``options`` argument.